navinravan68-tech/navinravan68-tech/README.md

 ## 👨‍💻 About Me

-- 🎓 Postgraduate in Project Management
+- 🎓 Background in Construction Project Management
-- 📊 Currently learning Data Analytics & Data Science
+- 📊 Strong interest in Data Analytics and Business Intelligence
-- 🧠 Practicing SQL, Python, Power BI, and Statistics
+- 🧠 Skilled in SQL, data modeling, and analytical thinking
-- 🏋️ Building **FitNear – Local Gym Finder App**
-- 🚀 Focused on real-world project building
+- 📈 Actively building projects to strengthen real-world problem solving
-- 🎯 Goal: Become a skilled Data Analyst / Product Builder
+- 🎯 Goal: To become a professional Data Analyst / Data Engineer

 ---
 ## 🧠 Skills